System contracts

-In order to keep the zero-knowledge circuits as simple as possible and enable simple extensions, a large chunk of the logic of zkSync was moved to the so called "system contracts" -- a set of contracts that have special priviliges and serve special purposes, e.g. deployment of contracts, making sure that the user pays only once for publishing contracts' calldata, etc.
+To keep the zero-knowledge circuits as simple as possible and enable simple extensions, a large chunk of the logic of zkSync was moved to the so-called "system contracts" – a set of contracts that have special privileges and serve special purposes, e.g. deployment of contracts, making sure that the user pays only once for publishing contracts' calldata, etc.

-Until the code for the system contracts has gone thorough testing, the code for all the system contracts will not be public.
+The code for the system contracts will not be public until it has gone through thorough testing.
 This section will only provide you with the knowledge needed to build on zkSync.

 The addresses and the interfaces of the system contracts can be found here (opens new window).

-This section will describe semantic meaning of some of the most popular system contracts.
+This section will describe the semantic meaning of some of the most popular system contracts.

-In the future, we will add the description on how to interact directly with this contract.
+In the future, we will add a description of how to interact directly with this contract.

-This contract is used to send messages from zkSync to Ethereum L1.
-For each message sent the
+This contract is used to send messages from zkSync to Ethereum.
+For each message sent, the

 L1MessageSent event is emitted.